betaflight/betaflight.com/docs/development/manufacturer/manufacturer-design-guidelines.md

 F7X2 MCUs provide greater flexibility and do not require inverters in order to support protocols such as SBUS, SmartPort, or F.Port.
 They also do not exhibit the SPI 1 DMA limitations of F4 processors.

-Bitbang Dshot communcation protocol will always use Timer 1 and Timer 8 - Do NOT use these timers for any other functions
+Bitbang DShot communcation protocol will always use Timer 1 and Timer 8 - Do NOT use these timers for any other functions

 #### 3.2.1.3 F4 Resource Selection